jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The answer slapped him harder than the demon ever did, he read the words "The Free States in the North."
 He heard the word freedom before, but he didn't know freedom was a real place.

-A shockwave went through him when he realized if slavery was a place, then so must freedom be a place too.
+A shockwave went through him when he realized if slavery was a place, so must freedom be a place too.
 Frederick realized he could break chains!
 Because ignorance was always his demon, and knowledge was always his angel.
 And he fought ignorance and received wisdom, whenever he read.

 So, Frederick taught himself to read.